-133 The Bank applies haircuts to repo collateral which vary by maturity.
+The Bank applies haircuts to repo collateral which vary by maturity.
 It also applies a margin for the exchange rate risk on foreign currency-denominated collateral.
-Collateral securities are revalued daily at market prices, and counterparties must deliver additional margin securities to the Bank if the value of the collateral already provided falls beyond a defined threshold.
+Collateral securities are revalued daily at market prices, and counterparties must deliver additional margin securities to the Bank if the value of the collateral already provided falls below a defined threshold.
 The Bank's haircuts and the level of the threshold are set to ensure that the value of collateral held by the Bank should almost always exceed its exposure to a counterparty.
 Counterparties can ask the Bank to return margin securities if collateral values rise above another threshold determined by the Bank.

-134 Provided that the overall value of eligible collateral that a counterparty has provided remains sufficient at all times, counterparties may substitute eligible securities during the term of a repo, although the Bank does not accept substitutions on days when it conducts and settles short-term OMOs.
+177 Provided that the overall value of eligible collateral that a counterparty has provided remains sufficient at all times, counterparties may substitute eligible securities during the term of a repo, except on days when the Bank conducts and settles short-term OMOs.